alexedwards/stack/README.md

 You should be aware that `stack.Context` is implemented as a `map[string]interface{}`, scoped to the goroutine executing the current HTTP request.

-To keep your code type-safe at compile time it's a good idea to use getters and setters when accessing Context.
+To keep your code type-safe at compile time it's a good idea to restrict yourself to using getter and setter functions when accessing Context.
 The above example is better written as:

 ```go
 ...